prabhatKumar65/Covid-Vaccine-Analysis-with-IBM-Cognos/README.md

 # 🦠 COVID-19 Vaccine Analytics with IBM Cognos 📊 [Live](https://covidvaccineanalysis.netlify.app/)

-Welcome to the COVID-19 Vaccine Analytics project powered by IBM Cognos!
+Welcome to the COVID-19 Vaccine Analytics project powered by IBM Cognos.
 This repository is dedicated to providing real-time insights and visualizations for COVID-19 vaccination data.

 ![Dashboard Preview](Dashboard.jpg)